 From left: CO2 measurement in a domestic flight (during take-off).
 CO2 measurement in a taxi.

-These next couple of images is where things begin to become interesting!
+These next couple of images are where things begin to become interesting!
 Both of them show high concentrations of CO2, which also indicates poor ventilation.
 In the case of the first image (taken during a full flight), the reading also indicates a 4x transmission chance of COVID-19 compared to ambient CO2 levels.

 Although aeroplanes have ventilation and filtration systems, these don’t activate until the plane is airborne.
 This means that during boarding, taxiing, take-off and landing, CO2 levels can become exceedingly high.
 This issue is only exacerbated since planes often have many people on board.